Catch // Concept Document

 The argument everyone saw.

 A second patron was at Ford & Shep that night.
-Earlier in the evening, multiple staff members watched a heated argument break out between this guest and the victim.
-The guest's voice was raised.
+Earlier in the evening, multiple staff members watched a heated argument break out between Table 4 and the victim.
 The victim was visibly shaken.
+Voices were raised.
+Threats were made.

-The guest paid their check at 11:42pm and walked out the front door.
+Table 4 paid their check at 11:42pm and walked out the front door.
 The receipt timestamp is on the carousel.
-So is a still from the security feed showing the argument.

 The surface read: obvious motive, obvious opportunity, suspicious exit.
-Players will hammer on this guest in the comments.
-The voicemail in the carousel makes it worse: a threatening message left for the victim earlier that day from the same guest.
+Players will hammer on Table 4 in the comments.
+The voicemail in the carousel makes it worse — earlier that day, Table 4 left a threatening message on the victim's phone.

 The truth: they were gone.
-The receipt and the security still are an airtight alibi.
+Cleared by surveillance footage on @happyhunting.tv.
 They wanted the victim to suffer.
 Someone else did the work.

 / 08 — The Weapons